arcan1s/ahriman/docs/architecture.md

 Web application requires the following python packages to be installed:

 * Core part requires `aiohttp` (application itself), `aiohttp_jinja2` and `Jinja2` (HTML generation from templates).
+* In addition, `aiohttp_debugtoolbar` is required for debug panel.
+Please note that this option does not work together with authorization and basically must not be used in production.
 * In addition, authorization feature requires `aiohttp_security`, `aiohttp_session` and `cryptography`.
 * In addition to base authorization dependencies, OAuth2 also requires `aioauth-client` library.